 There are organs and appendages in our body we don’t think about much until they announce themselves with pain.
 The appendix is one such tiny finger-like appendage attached to the colon (large intestine).
 The space inside the appendix, called the lumen, is quite small and can sometimes get blocked by hardened feces, bacteria, viruses, parasites, or foreign bodies such as vegetable or fruit seeds.
 The lumen distends with time and affects blood flow to and from the appendix.
 If the blockage causes an inflammation along with a bacterial infection, you have appendicitis.
 Left untreated, the pressure exerted by the inflammation can make the appendix rupture.

 Appendicitis can affect anyone, but it most often occurs in people between the ages of 10 and 30 years.
 Appendicitis is less common in infants and older adults although it is not unheard of.
 But appendicitis in these two age groups usually involves a longer period of illness because of delayed treatment, which again is because the symptoms are not reported correctly or in time.
-Even otherwise, gastroenteritis and gynecological disorders are usually the main reasons appendicitis is misdiagnosed across all ages.1
+Even otherwise, gastroenteritis and gynecological disorders are usually the main reasons

 The Need For Early Diagnosis